lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 Only the spatial constraints need to be entered on the left, with the 62.1479038, -35.7991348 - and a 2 arcseconds radius using the "cone Shape" ("Temporal" constraints button needs to be unchecked).
 For the "Output Column Selection" only the ``diaObjectId`` and ``gPSFluxNdata`` need to be checked.
 (The ``gPSFluxNdata`` will return the number of observations in the ``g`` band, and if there are multiple objects in the search radius - the one with a larger mumber of data points needs to be selected.)
-Pressing the "search" button will return two ``diaObjectId``.
+Pressing the "search" button will return a few ``diaObjectId`` values.
 The one with a larger number of data points is 1651589610221862935.

 The ``ForcedSourceOnDiaObject`` contains fluxes of individual objects, but it does not contain the observation epochs;  however, the table ``CcdVisit`` does.
 Obtaining the visit epochs will require joining two tables - specifically ``ForcedSourceOnDiaObject`` and ``CcdVisit`` on the common meta entry of ``ccdVisitId``.